tiprankstipranks

 Taxation & Government Incentives - Risk 1

-As a company with global operations, we are subject to income taxes, as well as non-income-based taxes, in the United States and various foreign jurisdictions.
+As a company with global operations, we are subject to income and non-income-based taxes around the world.
 Significant judgment is required in determining our worldwide tax liabilities.
-Although we believe our estimates are reasonable at the time made, the actual outcome could differ from the amounts recorded in our financial statements (and such differences may be material).
-If the IRS or other tax authorities, disagree with the positions we take, we could have additional tax liability, and this could have a material impact on our results of operations and financial position.
+Although we believe our estimates are reasonable at the time made, the actual outcome could differ materially from the amounts recorded in our financial statements.
+The Company has significant tax positions in a variety of countries including the United States and Germany.
+If the U.S. Internal Revenue Service (the "IRS") or other tax authorities disagree with our tax positions, we could have additional tax liability, which may have a material impact on our results of operations and financial position.
 Our effective tax rate could be adversely affected by changes in the mix of earnings in countries with different statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in tax laws and regulations, and changes in interpretations of tax laws.
-Due to economic and political conditions, tax rates in various jurisdictions may be subject to significant change and could materially impact our effective tax rate.
-Our corporate structure is intended to enhance our operational and financial efficiency and increase our overall profitability.
-The tax authorities of the countries in which we operate may challenge our methodologies for transfer pricing or change the way in which certain transactions are taxed which could materially increase our effective tax rate.
-In addition, certain governments are considering, and may adopt, tax reform measures that could significantly increase our worldwide tax liabilities.
-The Organization for Economic Co-operation and Development ("OECD") and other government bodies have focused on issues related to the taxation of multi-national corporations, including in the area of "base erosion and profit shifting," where payments are made from affiliates in jurisdictions with high tax rates to affiliates in jurisdictions with lower tax rates.
+Certain governments are considering, and may adopt, tax reform measures that could significantly increase our worldwide tax liabilities.
+The Organisation for Economic Co-operation and Development ("OECD") and other government bodies have focused on the taxation of multi-national corporations, including in the area of "base erosion and profit shifting," where payments are made from affiliates in jurisdictions with high tax rates to affiliates in jurisdictions with lower rates.
 Some of these proposals include a two-pillar approach to global taxation, focusing on global profit allocation and a global minimum tax rate ("Pillar Two").
-On December 12, 2022, the European Union member states agreed to implement the OECD's global corporate minimum tax rate of 15%, to be effective as of January 2024.
+On December 12, 2022, the European Union member states agreed to implement the OECD's global corporate minimum tax rate of 15%, which became effective as of January 2024.
 Other countries have made, or are actively considering, changes to their tax laws to adopt certain parts of the OECD's proposals.
-Due to the large scale of our U.S. and global business activities, the enactment of Pillar Two legislation could increase tax uncertainty and could also have a material effect on the Company's effective tax rate, financial position, results of operations, and cash flows.
+Due to the large scale of our global business activities, the enactment of Pillar Two legislation could increase tax uncertainty and have a material effect on the Company's effective tax rate, financial position, results of operations, and cash flows.
 The Company will continue to monitor and reflect the impact of such legislative changes in future financial statements as appropriate.
+German tax authorities are currently performing a criminal investigation related to a series of intercompany loans from 2016 and 2017 (the "German Tax Investigation").
+As of the date of this filing, there have been no charges against the Company or current or former employees.
+Potential outcomes of the German Tax Investigation involve a number of uncertainties, including those relating to the application of tax law and regulations, and there can be no assurance that the German Tax Investigation will be resolved favorably.
+Our management has devoted and may be required to further devote significant time and attention to the German Tax Investigation.
+If the German Tax Investigation is resolved against us, it could harm our reputation, business, ability to attract talent, particularly professionals with backgrounds in international tax and tax accounting, financial condition and results of operations.
+Additionally, while we cannot estimate our potential exposure at this time, we have already expended a significant amount of time and resources investigating and supporting requests for information from German tax authorities, and we expect to continue to do so.
+Accordingly, this investigation and any related litigation could distract management and entail risks and uncertainties, the outcome of which could adversely affect our results of operations and our reputation.
+For further information regarding the German Tax Investigation, see Note 21, Commitments and Contingencies, in the Notes to Consolidated Financial Statements in Item 8 of this Form 10-K.

 Environmental / Social - Risk 1